Athos1972/baangt/README.md

 This is the current release of baangt - the tool for "Basic And Advanced Next Generation Testing".

 ## Installation in a virtual environment:
-``pip-env``
-and
 ``pip install baangt``

+#Usage:

+#Further reading:
-Please see latest news on http://baangt.org and for commercial customers http://baangt.com
+Please see latest news on http://baangt.org for community edition and http://baangt.com for corporate environments